michelegalasso/geneticNN/readme.md

 ## Wanna Try It?

 To setup, just clone the repo and run `pip install -e path/to/repo`.
-You should then be able to access `` globally.
+You should then be able to access 'geneticNN' globally.